St. Louis, MO

 The tissue that lines your lungs, stomach, heart, and other organs are called mesothelium.
 Mesothelioma (me-zoe-thee-lee-O-muh) is a tumor of that tissue.
 Mesothelioma is an aggressive and deadly form of cancer.

 Malignant mesothelioma is a rare cancer that occurs in the thin layer of tissue that covers the majority of your internal organs (mesothelium).
 Mesothelioma treatments are available, but for many people diagnosed with mesothelioma, a cure is not possible.
 Doctors divide mesothelioma into different types based on what part of the mesothelium is affected.
 It most often affects the tissue that surrounds the lungs (pleura).
 This type is called pleural malignant mesothelioma.
 Other, rarer types of mesothelioma affect tissue in the abdomen (peritoneal mesothelioma), around the heart and around the testicles.
 Mesothelioma doesn’t include a form of noncancerous (benign) tumor that occurs in the chest and is sometimes called benign mesothelioma or solitary fibrous tumor.

 Sometimes it is hard to tell the difference between malignant mesothelioma and lung cancer.
 Your doctor uses imaging tests and a biopsy to make the diagnosis.
 Malignant mesothelioma is often found when it is advanced.
 This makes it harder to treat.
 Treatment for a mesothelioma patient may include surgery, radiation, and/or chemotherapy.

-If you suspect that you may have mesothelioma, you need to talk to your doctor and other medical experts promptly.
+If you suspect that you may have mesothelioma, you need to talk to your doctor and other medical experts right away.
 Your doctor will first take your medical history and perform a physical exam, and then decide if you need additional testing.
 There are several tests available including X-ray, pulmonary function test, computerized tomography scan (CT) and a lung biopsy among other tests.

 The main risk factor for developing mesothelioma is exposure to asbestos.
 The risk of developing mesothelioma is largely dependent on the exposure amount and time frame.
 Most cases of mesothelioma have been linked to repeated asbestos exposure in the workplace.
 Asbestos is a group of minerals that occur naturally as bundles of fibers.
 These fibers, found in soil and rocks in many parts of the world, are made of silicon, oxygen, and other elements.